 In this appendix, we first provide additional simulation results for two related alternative option pricing models, to supplement Section 4.
 We also consider a model specification that includes a variance risk premium.
-Next, we provide some additional empirical results to analyze the robustness of our empirical findings reported in Section 6.
+Furthermore, we analyze in simulations the SVCDEJ model of Section 4 under dependent option pricing errors, and we compare its filtered volatility to the simulated volatility process.
+Next, we provide some additional empirical results to analyze the robustness of our empirical findings reported in Section 6 and the empirical fit of the SVCDEJ model.